tobialbertino/skripsi/readme.md

 1. https://www.kaggle.com/datasets/ambarish/breakhis?datasetId=209316&sortBy=voteCount&select=Folds.csv or
 2. https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/

-recommended bypassing kaggle for optimal download speed, and downloading the Folds.csv file if downloading from option 2, file Folds.csv can be downloaded on kaggle in option 1
+recommended bypassing kaggle for optimal download speed, and downloading the Folds.csv file if downloading from option 2, file Folds.csv can be downloaded on kaggle in option 1 or download and running python script bellow form register

 ## structure folder